daman540/daman540/README.md

 ###

 <p align="left"> Read more about me at my website!
-TL;DR: I am a soon to be graduate at Texas State University with a major in Computer Science with a focus on cloud computing.
+TL;DR: I am a graduate at Texas State University with a major in Computer Science with a focus on cloud computing.
 Proficient in C++, Java, Python, and AI libraries.
 Skilled in creating visually appealing user interfaces using Java Swing, Python's TKinter, and C++ QT.
 Self-taught web developer specializing in HTML and CSS.
 Enthusiastic about tackling new challenges and contributing to the evolving field of technology.

+A wise Sr. Developer once told me, just because someone has low commits, it just means they have private repos.

 Want to see the non TL;DR with cool HTML?
 Visit here!
 - [Click Here](daman540.github.io)